ravigadila/init/README.md

 # init
+Config files and Dotfiles.
-Python programs to make life simpler..!
+programs to make life simpler.